-As any real estate agent in Phoenix, AZ, knows, open houses can be tricky to pull off, especially when you’re not sure where to start.
+As any real estate agent knows, open houses can be tricky to pull off, especially when you’re not sure where to start.
 Consulting a professional can be a good first step, but here are a few tips on how to give your open house the kick it needs to be memorable.

 - Wipe down everything, and check for smudges.
 Keeping everything sparkling clean has its advantages, definitely.
 If there’s a lull in the visitor pool at any point, don’t hesitate to whip out a handkerchief and wipe down windows and glass cabinets where they’ve left fingerprints behind.